ohdsi-studies/MyositisNetworkStudy/README.md

  1. Review the study protocol found in the documents directory and ensure that your site meets the inclusion criteria.
  2. Contact the study team for a submission link.
  3. Clone the repository `git clone https://github.com/ohdsi-studies/MyositisNetworkStudy.git` or using the RStudio GUI.
+ 4. In RStudio, select 'Build' then 'Install and Restart' to build the package.
- 4. Modify the 'env setup' section of the RunMe.R script to connect to your CDM and set metadata for the execution.
+ 5. Modify the 'env setup' section of the RunMe.R script to connect to your CDM and set metadata for the execution.
 A file zip file with the results and meta data will be created
- 5. Submit the generated zip file to the coordinating study team using the OneDrive link provided.
+ 6. Submit the generated zip file to the coordinating study team using the OneDrive link provided.